-27.1 This Agreement shall become effective upon signature of both parties upon signature, and shall remain in effect through December 31, 2018.
-It must be served by both parties of their intent to terminate or modify this least ninety (90) but not more than one hundred and twenty (120) December 31, 2018.
-Any modifications requested by either party shall be the parties' first meeting, and any modifications requested at a later data subject to negotiations, unless mutually agreed upon by both parties.
-Signed th is day of INGTON STATE COUNCIL OF TY AND CITY EMPLOYEES, .
-21Z CITY OF SEATTLE Executed under authority of Ordinance No. Ordinance No. Mark W atson, Staff Representative Charlene MacMillan-Davis, Labor Negotiator Karen S weeney, Vice President, Local 21Z Edward B. Murray, Mayor
+27.1 This Agreement shall become effective upon signature of both parties unless specific elsewhere, and shall remain in effect through December 31, 2018 on January 1, 20 and shall remain in effect through December 31, 2021.
+Written notice must be serve by both parties of their intent to terminate or modify this Agreement at least ninety (9 but not more than one hundred and twenty (120) days prior to December 31, 2021 201 Any modifications requested by either party shall be presented at the parties' fin meeting, and any modifications requested at a later date shall not be subject negotiations, unless mutually agreed upon by both parties.
+Signed thi is day of IINGTON STATE COUNCIL OF TY AND CITY EMPLOYEES, L 21Z CITY OF SEATTLE Executed under authority of Ordinance No. Ordinance No. Mark V Vatson, Staff Representative Jana Sangy, Charlene MacMillan Davis, Labor Relations Director Negotiator Sweeney, Vice President, Local 21Z Jenny A. Durkan Edward B. Murray, Mayor